 It does not make sense to disturb your partner for small typos or easily spottable syntax errors (which are mostly already pointed out by your editor or IDE) because the chances are the driver will spot and fix it.
 It can help to give the driver a second or two to spot the error themselves before breaking their flow.
 This gives them the time to jump in there without losing their train of thought.
 Constant interruptions will definitely work counterproductively.

 These tips will surely help you improve the quality of the pair programming sessions themselves and will also make you leave them with a good feeling instead of a headache.
-If you have more tips, feel free to mention them in the comments!
+This article explains how pair programming can be

 Madewithlove engineers often join the developer teams of our clients.
 We work closely together with them and use pair programming sessions when needed.
 Our developers have the necessary skills to be the technical and strategic voice in the way your teams are running.
 Check our service pages to find out how our technical consulting can improve and guide your product and team.